Research Interests: Atmospheric and Climate Sciences

 ISRO-GBP: December-January 2004

 Participated in the ISRO-GBP phase-II land campaign at Indian Institute of Technology, Kanpur during winter of 2004.

 1. Investigations of atmospheric aerosol physico-chemcial properties for laser-based technologies: Ambient observations and numerical simulations

-Role: PI (Co-PI: Dr. P. Prem Krian and Dr. Ashoka S. Vudaygiri, School of Physics, UoH)
+Role: PI (Co-PI: Prof. P. Prem Krian and Dr. Ashoka S. Vudaygiri, School of Physics, UoH)

 2. Association between atmospheric aerosol nucleation and cloud condensation nuclei: Implications for aerosol-indirect forcing

 Project Period: 3 Years (2021-2023)

 Role: PI (Co-PI: Dr. Rakesh Hooda, FMI, Finland)

 3. Observation of nanoparticles in a polluted environment: From sub-5nm to CCN-active sizes (completed)